omitogunjesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 21-reverse: This reverses its input.

 * 22-users_and_homes: This displays all users and their home directories, sorted by users based on the /etc/passwd file.

+* 100-empty_casks: This finds all empty files and directories in the current directory and all sub-directories.

+* 101-gifs: This lists all the files with a .gif extension in the current directory and all its sub directories.

+* 102-acrostic: This decodes acrostics that use the first letter of each line.

+* 103-the_biggest_fan: This parses web servers logs in TSV formats as inputs and display 11 hosts or IP addresses which did the most requests.